gmag11/EnigmaIOT/readme.md

 - Secure by design.
 Make use of a secure channel for data transmission.
 - Automatic dynamic key agreement.
 - Do not require connection to the Internet.
+- Do not overload my home WiFi infrastructure.
-- Able to use deep sleep.
+- Able to use deep sleep to run on batteries.
 - Enough wireless range for a house
 - Support for a high number of nodes